 Participation is free to all.
 Participants bring a small object of personal significance, and enter the mobile studio and sit for a black and white photo portrait while holding the object.
 The objects brought are as diverse as the participants.
 Objects have included car keys, photos of loved ones on cell phones, artworks, tools, books, food, toys, and vintage collectibles.

 Two copies of each portrait are immediately printed with the gallery’s solar-powered printer.
 One is given to the participant, another is pasted to the exterior of the vehicle, creating a mobile and growing exhibition throughout the span of each regional project.
 At the close of each project Axle Contemporary Press publishes a book containing all of the portraits, and one image on the cover blending all off the hundreds of portraits into one face, representing the entirety of the community of participants.
 After each project the portraits are also exhibited in regional exhibitions.

-Axle Contemporary has created three E Pluribus Unum projects to date.
+Axle Contemporary E Pluribus Unum projects:

 E Pluribus Unum: Santa Fe (2012) includes over 550 portraits and was exhibited as a video in SITE Santa Fe’s Time/Lapse: March 2012 exhibition.

 E Pluribus Unum: Albuquerque (2014) includes over 650 participants and was exhibited at 516 ARTS in Albuquerque as part of the Heart of the City exhibition.

 E Pluribus Unum: Dinétah (2016) took place on and near the Navajo Nation in New Mexico and Arizona, with over 800 participants.
 The exhibition took place at the Navajo Nation Museum, in Window Rock Arizona in 2017 and 2018.